534N00/Website-Learning/README.md

-# HTML-Learning
+# Website-Code-Learning
-This project is just to begin to learn HTML and CSS.
+This project is just to begin to learn HTML and CSS and Javascript.